arcticblizzard/Coinmarch/docs/player-introduction/system-overview.md

 _Page 60_

-Luck tests exist to avoid unfortunate circumstances from an action or even of the world around the character.
+Luck tests exist to avoid unfortunate circumstances from an incoming negative effect.

 - **Basic Luck Test**: Roll `1d20 + Luck attribute`.
 A total of **20 or more** is a success.